howerj/cdb/readme.md

 There are a few goals that the API has:

 * It is simple, there should be few functions and data structures.
-* The user should decide when, where and how allocations are performed.
 * The API is fairly easy to use.
 * There should be minimal dependencies on the C standard library.
+* The user should decide when, where and how allocations are performed.
+The working set should be small.

 Some of these goals are in conflict, being able to control allocations and having minimal dependencies allow the library to be used in an embedded system,